SupraGamesCommunity/maps/README.md

 Fork of Joric's map to SupraMaps project and tweaks to finish in preparation for Supra World by [Supra Games Community]

 Credits:
-   Cal, Egasuas, Joric, Jules, KoenigsKind, LewisPattJr
+   Cal, Joric, Jules, KoenigsKind, LewisPattJr

 Additional support from:
-  Anna, BenVlodgi, David, Norabseven, TJ999M and Zookster
+  Anna, BenVlodgi, David, Derpy, Norabseven, TJ999M and Zookster

 # Features

 * Supports all games (Supraland, Supraland Crash, Supraland Six Inches Under).
 * Supports URL for map zoom, location and base map selection
 * Supports save file uploading to show/hide items you collected (or not collected yet) for all games.
-* Crash Map kindly exported by BenVlodgi and upscaled/fogged by Egasuas
+* Crash Map kindly exported by BenVlodgi and upscaled/fogged by Cal
-* Game maps and items extracted from game data files see [scripts](https://github.com/SupraGamesCommunity/SupraMaps/tree/main/scripts) directory)
+* Game maps and items extracted from game data files see [scripts](https://github.com/SupraGamesCommunity/maps/tree/main/scripts) directory)

 # Assets and Dependencies